shauninman/MiniUI-Legacy-Miyoo-Mini/skeleton/README.txt

 You should probably preload these folders with roms and copy each one to the Roms folder on your SD card before installing.
 Or not, I'm not the boss of you.

-When one or more folder share the same display name (eg. "Game Boy Advance (GBA)" and "Game Boy Advance (MGBA)") they will be combined into a single item containing the roms from both folders (continuing the previous example, "Game Boy Advance").
+When one or more folder share the same display name (eg. "Game Boy Advance (GBA)" and "Game Boy Advance (MGBA)") they will be combined into a single menu item containing the roms from both folders (continuing the previous example, "Game Boy Advance").
 This allows opening specific roms with an alternate pak.

 ----------------------------------------
 Bios